mohammadbutt/42_fillit/README.md

-# Fillit - An Algorithm that fits tetrominoes in a smallest square possible
+# Fillit - An Algorithm that fits tetrominoes in a small square